wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/layouts-with-code/using-tabs.rst

         Shuffleboard::SelectTab("Tab Title");

 This method lets a tab be selected by title.
-This is case-sensitive (so "Tab Title" and "Tab title" are two individual tabs), and only works if a tab with that title exists at the time the method is called, so calling ``slectTab("Example")``\ will only have an effect if a tab named "Example" has previously been defined.
+This is case-sensitive (so "Tab Title" and "Tab title" are two individual tabs), and only works if a tab with that title exists at the time the method is called, so calling ``selectTab("Example")``\ will only have an effect if a tab named "Example" has previously been defined.

 This method can be used to select any tab in Shuffleboard, not just ones created by the robot program.